UXARRAY/uxarray/docs/internal_api/index.rst

 UxDataset
 =========
 The ``uxarray.UxDataset`` class inherits from ``xarray.Dataset``.
-Below is a list of explicitly added or overloaded features guaranteed to work on Unstructured Grids.
+Below is a list of features explicitly added to work on Unstructured Grids.

 Class